Third-party grading: Leading services

-There are four coin certification services which eBay, the largest coin marketplace, deems acceptable to include in its listings: PCGS, NGC, ANACS, and ICG.
+There are four (six for Canada) coin certification services which eBay, the largest coin marketplace, deems acceptable to include in its listings: ANACS, ICG, NGC, and PCGS (also ICCS and CCCS for Canadian coins).
 Experts consider these to be the most credible and popular services.
 Together they have certified over 80 million coins.

 In 2007, the rare coin industry's leading dealer association, the Professional Numismatists Guild (PNG), released the results of a survey of major coin dealers who gave their professional opinions about 11 certification services.
 PCGS and NGC were rated "Superior" overall, with ANACS and ICG deemed "Good".
 PCI and SEGS were listed as "Poor", while called "Unacceptable" were Accugrade (ACG), Numistrust Corporation (NTC), Hallmark Coin Grading Service (HCGS), American Coin Club Grading Service (ACCGS), and Star Grading Services (SGS).

 NGC and PCGS counterfeit holders have been reported, but significant measures have been taken by both services to remedy the problem, such as NGC's use of photographic verification for every coin certified and both services' employment of serial number verification and anti-counterfeiting features in their holders.